 Sent out on standard delivery, Jonathan received his goods 3 days later and could begin the process of laying the grid.

 First of all was a layer of free draining hardcore which was evenly spread out a layer across the entire area which needed paving and then compacted using a whacker.
-Doing this creates a solid base on which to lay the X-Grid so there is less chance of movement and also ensures the grid cannot sink in to any soil or mud.
+Doing this creates a solid base on which to lay the X-Grid so there is less chance of movement and also ensures the grid cannot sink into any soil or mud.

 Next is GeoTextile Weed Membrane which we also provide.
 Once the hardcore layer was down and whacked then the membrane was laid over and secured into the ground using Steel U-Pins.
 It is important to secure the membrane before laying your grid otherwise there can be movement below the paving.
-The membrane is also a protective barrier which stops any weeds or plants growing through the grid and eliminating the need to for weeding.
+The membrane is also a protective barrier which stops any weeds or plants from growing through the grid and eliminates the need for weeding.
 Whilst being a protector it does still allow for water to drain away naturally.

 Jonathan and his customer were both incredibly pleased with the end product.
 Being attractive, strong and permeable our X-Grid is a great solution for almost any paving problem.

-As you can see from the photos the garden is looking great, and with our grid in place there is no need to worry about migration of the stones as our open structure means there is less chance of loose stones being spread all over the garden.
+As you can see from the photos the garden is looking great, and with our grid in place, there is no need to worry about migration of the stones as our open structure means there is less chance of loose stones being spread all over the garden.